openvinotoolkit/model_server/demos/gptj_causal_lm/python/README.md

 pip install -r requirements.txt
 ```

 Download the GPT-J-6b model from huggingface and save to disk in pytorch format using script below.
 > NOTE: First download might take a while since the model is ~25GB.
-Subsequent script runs will use the model from cache.
+Subsequent script runs will use the model from cache located in `~/.cache/huggingface` directory.
 ```bash
 python3 download_model.py
 ```
 The script downloads the model using `transformers` pip library, loads into the memory using `pytorch` backend and saves into disk in pytorch format.
 > NOTE: Loading the model into CPU device takes ~48GB of RAM.
 Read more about in the [model specification](https://huggingface.co/docs/transformers/v4.15.0/model_doc/gptj#overview).

 ### Convert the model